cojiso/creturn/README.md

 If cReturn doesn't work:
 1. Refresh the page
-2. Check if enabled (click icon)
+2. Check if enabled (click menuber icon)
-3. Verify supported input area
+3. Refresh the Plugin
 4. For custom configs, check JSONC format
 5. Check browser console for errors